 How can you protect your business from phishing?

 No business owner wants to worry about phishing attacks.
 But, they happen.
-Understand how to protect against phishing to safeguard your business.
+Understand how to safeguard your business from tax scams and other phishing attacks.

 More and more companies have shifted online, thus putting them at risk of a cyberattack.
 IT security (a term that is used to describe controls that are put in place to protect IT systems, data, data processing, and storage from unauthorized access) controls are put in place to ensure the confidentiality, integrity, and availability of data and information.